neo4j-contrib/relate-at-graphconnect/README.md

 events during Graph Connect.
 We'll provide demo space, organize hacking sessions, and host social discussions as you establish your own connections with other graphistas.

+* [Nonplan](/neo4j-contrib/relate-at-graphconnect/wiki/Nonplan) - planning to not plan a schedul
+* [Brainstorming](/neo4j-contrib/relate-at-graphconnect/wiki/Brainstorm) - got ideas for what to do at the unconference? add 'em here

 Share Code
 ----------